-While I am broadly interested in the behavior, physiology, and ecology of wild chimpanzees, I am particularly interested in the ways infectious agents and immune investment impact chimpanzee sociality and life history.
+While I am broadly interested in the behavior, physiology, and ecology of wild chimpanzees, I am especially interested in the ways infectious agents and immune investment impact chimpanzee sociality and life history.

 Currently, as a member of the Goldberg Lab, I am investigating variation in the chimpanzee gastrointestinal virome to better understand (1) the relationship between viral shedding and immunosenescence (i.e., the aging of the immune system), and (2) how reproductive strategies shape sex-specific patterns of immune investment.